-Chichen Itza, studied it, read about it, taught it to my 9th graders for two years.
-I take no great joy in saying it was the most disappointing of all of our visits to Mayan ruins.
+Chichen Itza; studied it, read about it, taught it to my high school students for years.
+There’s no great joy in saying it was the most disappointing of all of our visits to Mayan ruins.
 Sure the pyramid is impressive, but the site is grossly over-hyped.
 The hype is probably one of the reasons for the disappointment.
 I’m not saying not to visit Chichen Itza.
-I’ll probably visit it a second time just to make sure my first impressions weren’t off, but below you will read why we thought the site was such a disappointment.
+I’ll probably visit it a second time, just to make sure my first impressions weren’t off.
+Below you will read why we thought the site was such a disappointment.

 History of Chichen Itza

 Chichen Itza is one of the greatest and largest Mayan sites in Mexico.
 Chichen Itza means “at the well of the mouth of the Itza.”
 Scholars have argued that Uuc Yabnal, as well as several possible variations is the true name of the site.
-The high point of Chichen Itza civilization was in AD 600, and lasted for five centuries.
+The high point of Chichen Itza civilization was 600 CE, and lasted for five centuries.
 Spanish Conquistadors reached Chichen Itza in the 1530’s.
 John Lloyd Stephens rediscovered the site in the nineteenth century.
 In 1894 the U.S. Consul to the Yucatán purchased Chichen Itza, and all the surrounding land.
-He spent the next 30 years “exploring” (some say looting) Chichen Itza.
+He spent the next 30 years “exploring” (some say looting).
 You can read about his adventures in his autobiography, People of the Serpent.

-Five summers working on archaeological digs all over the world has helped me experience archaeological sites at a whole new level.
-Perhaps that knowledge is why I think Chichen Itza is over-restored to the point of looking fake.
-The site dates from AD 600-1200.
+Five summers spent working on archaeological digs all over the world helps me understand archaeological sites on a whole new level.
+Perhaps that knowledge is why Chichen Itza seems over-restored to the point of looking fake.
+The site dates from 600-1200.
 Where is the expected decay?
-Of course this is an exaggeration, there is definitely some decay, but many of the structures are just too prefect.
-For us that significantly detracted from the experience.
+Of course this is an exaggeration, there is definitely some decay, but many of the structures are just too perfect.
+For me, that detracted from the experience.

 The Crowds, Oh the Crowds!

 The commercialization was unbelievable!
 When you walk the streets of Chichen Itza you might as well be roaming the tourist stalls of Plaza 28 in Cancun.
 The vendors start setting up as soon as the park opens.
 They line every single spare inch of walkway and then some.
 The fake silver, the constant harassment, table after table of the same junk.
-Yes people have to make a living, but they should stay outside of the park like they do at the ruins of Coba and Tulum.
-Allowing street vendors to line the avenues of a world-class archaeological site detracts from its importance in more ways than one.
+Yes, people have to make a living, but they should stay outside of the park like they do at the ruins of Coba and Tulum.
+Allowing street vendors to line the avenues of a world-class archaeological site detracts from its importance and cheapens the experience.

 Drones are completely banned at Chichen Itza.
 Did that matter to entitled tourists?
 Not in the least.
-The constant noise from drones buzzing about overhead was highly annoying.
-I don’t own a drone, but I think they are pretty cool.
-However I would not fly my drone at the cost of someone else’s experience.
+The constant noise from drones buzzing about overhead was annoying.
+Drones are pretty cool.
+I don’t own one.
+If I did, I definitely wouldn’t fly it at the cost of someone else’s experience.

 Speaking of noise…

-There’s absolutely no chance of quietly thinking about the significance of Chichen Itza because once the people start pouring in the clapping begins.
+There’s absolutely no chance of quietly thinking about the significance of Chichen Itza.
+Once the people start pouring in, the clapping begins.
 Yes the clapping, in front of the pyramid, pretty much non stop.
 Some tour guide somewhere showed someone that their clapping :gasp: makes an echo in front of the pyramid.
-So it goes on all day long non-stop, and you can hear it from everywhere.
+So it goes on all day long, non-stop, and you can hear it from everywhere.

-If the clapping isn’t enough noise pollution, the vendors are constantly blowing on an extremely loud jaguar whistle.
-It’s cute the first time, but after you hear it 500 times in a short span of time, the din becomes irritating.
-Add the clapping, jaguar whistles,overhead drones, and tourists screaming at each other to the constant yelling of vendors to look at their junk (and yes, it’s all junk), then the atmosphere becomes carnival-ish.
+If the clapping isn’t enough noise pollution, the vendors are constantly blowing on an ear-splitting jaguar whistle.
+It’s cute the first time, but after you hear it 100 times in a short span of time, the din becomes irritating.
+Add the clapping, jaguar whistles, overhead drones, and tourists screaming at each other to the constant yelling of vendors to look at their junk (and yes, it’s all junk), then the atmosphere becomes carnival-ish.

 It’s Not All Bad

 Even with the annoyances described above, Chichen Itza is definitely worth visiting.
-How can I say to still visit after describing the letdown above? because it IS an important Mayan site.
+How can I say to visit after describing the letdown above?
+Because it’s an important Mayan site.
 Someone definitely didn’t think out how they wanted to present this place.
-Maybe government has learned from the mistakes (archaeological atrocities?) at Chichen Itza because the chaos is absent from the 10 other Mayan sites we visited.
-Chichen Itza is one of the most famous and one of the oldest archaeological parks in Mexico (aside from Teotihuacan near Mexico city), and it’s worth enduring the hoards of tourists and noise to see it, at least once.
+Maybe the government has learned from the mistakes (archaeological atrocities?) at Chichen Itza because the chaos is absent from other Mayan sites we visited.
+Chichen Itza is one of the most famous, and one of the oldest archaeological parks in Mexico (aside from Teotihuacan near Mexico city), and it’s worth enduring the hoards of tourists and noise to see it, at least once.

 Try and Spot the Wildlife

 If you can find a quiet little corner of the park, you will be able to see amazing flora and fauna.
-Iguanas and colorful birds were everywhere, it it’s possible to hear them sing if you go far enough away from the “hot” tourist spots.
+Iguanas and colorful birds are everywhere.
+It’s possible to hear them sing if you go far enough away from the “hot” tourist spots.
 Please just look and leave them alone, it breaks my heart every time I see tourists poking, chasing, and feeding the iguanas as if they are put on earth only for human entertainment.

-One of the highlights of visiting Chichen Itza walking the site while being intimately familiar with the history.
-Knowing all the history and being able to compare this site with the other ones that we have visited makes it an entirely different experience.
-I recommend you spend a few hours researching the site and Mayan history before you visit.
+One of the highlights of visiting Chichen Itza is being familiar with the history.
+Knowing the history, and being able to compare this site with the other ones that we’ve visited makes it an entirely different experience.
+I recommend spending a few hours researching the site and Mayan history before you visit.